braindatalab/PyBispectra/docs/source/index.rst

 interactions using the bispectrum.

-This package provides the tools for computing phase-amplitude coupling, time delay estimation, and wave shape features using the bispectrum and bicoherence.
+This package provides the tools for computing phase-amplitude coupling, time delay estimation, and waveshape features using the bispectrum and bicoherence.
 Additional tools for computing amplitude-amplitude coupling, phase-phase coupling, and spatio-spectral filters are also provided.